18F/18f.gsa.gov/_posts/2019-04-11-hcd-for-centralization-series-2-deciding-whether-or-not-to-centralize.md

 - 10x
 - best practices
 excerpt: "This is Part 2 in a series of posts on the importance of human-centered design when evaluating IT centralization.
-In this post, we’ll help you answer the to centralize or not to centralize question.
+In this post, we’ll help you decide if IT centralization makes sense for your agency.
 After interviewing several folks who’ve been through a centralization initiative, we’ve developed some best practices for navigating this big question in a more user-centered way."
 ---